gnosischain/posdao-test-setup/README.md

 git clone -b aura-pos git@github.com:poanetwork/parity-ethereum.git cd parity-ethereum
 #
-# Next step assumes you have rust and required dependencies installed,
+# Next step assumes you have Rust and required dependencies installed,
 # for details please check https://github.com/poanetwork/parity-ethereum/blob/aura-pos/README.md
-# Note that you can instruct rust to always use the latest stable version for this project by running
+# Note that you can instruct Rust to always use the latest stable version for this project by running
 #     $ rustup override set stable
 # in `parity-ethereum` folder
 #